 International shipping takes care of the movement of goods and products between nations.
 It has the lowest carbon footprint per tonne for long-range transport but still creates around 2.5% of global CO2 emissions.
-The maritime sector has pledged to reduce these emissions by 50% by 2050.
+The maritime sector has pledged to reach net zero emissions by 2050.

 Different low-carbon technologies are being explored, including ship-based carbon capture (SBCC), which could provide a low-cost solution compared to zero-emission fuels, such as ammonia and hydrogen.